bogomips/twitter-challenge/README.md

 ```

 **only if your are not deployng on localhost**

- Edit frontend/src/providers/apis/apis.ts and set this.apis variable with your api ip.
+ Edit frontend/src/providers/apis/apis.ts and set this.apis variable with your api ip

  ```this.api_base = `http://your-api-ip:${port}/v1/`;```

  ```sh